ido-ofir/core/README.md

 });
 ```

-#### Defining core components
+### Defining core components

 Components can be defined similar to normal modules, using a unique name.

-very simple components can be represented as a function:
+very simple components can be represented by a function:
 ```jsx
 var core = require('core');

 core.Component('Cell', props => <div>{ props.text }</div>);

 ```
-more complext components can be defined with an object:
+more complext components can be defined using an object:
 ```jsx
 var core = require('core');